QuantEcon/lecture-python.myst/lectures/finite_markov.md

 The answer is $\psi P^{10}$, where $P$ is the stochastic matrix in {eq}`p_unempemp`.

-This is because each worker is updated according to $P$, so
+This is because each worker's state evolves according to $P$, so
-$\psi P^{10}$ represents probabilities for a single randomly selected worker.
+$\psi P^{10}$ is a marginal distibution  for a single randomly selected worker.

-But when the sample is large, outcomes and probabilities are roughly equal (by the Law of Large Numbers).
+But when the sample is large, outcomes and probabilities are roughly equal (by an application of the Law of Large Numbers).

 So for a very large (tending to infinite) population,
-$\psi P^{10}$ also represents the fraction of workers in each state.
+$\psi P^{10}$ also represents  fractions of workers in each state.

 This is exactly the cross-sectional distribution.